visgl/luma.gl/docs/api-reference/webgl/vertex-array-object.md

 * `size` (*GLuint*)  - number of values (components) per element (1-4)
 * `type` (*GLuint*)  - type of values (e.g. gl.FLOAT)
 * `normalized` (*boolean*, false) - normalize integers to [-1,1] or [0,1]
-* `integer` (*boolean*, false) - `WebGL2` disable int-to-float conversion
+* `integer` (*boolean*, false) - `WebGL 2` disable int-to-float conversion
 * `stride` (*GLuint*, 0) - supports strided arrays
 * `offset` (*GLuint*, 0) - supports strided arrays
 * `layout.normalized`=`false` (GLbool) - normalize integers to [-1,1], [0,1]
-* `layout.integer`=`false` (GLuint) - WebGL2 only, disable int-to-float conv.
+* `layout.integer`=`false` (GLuint) - WebGL 2 only, disable int-to-float conv.

 * `divisor` - Sets the frequency divisor used for instanced rendering (instances that pass between updates of attribute).
 Usually simply set to 1 or 0 to enable/disable instanced rendering.
 0 disables instancing, >=1 enables it.

 Notes:

 * The application can enable normalization by setting the `normalized` flag to `true` in the `setBuffer` call.
-* **WebGL2** The application can disable integer to float conversion when running under WebGL2, by setting the `integer` flag to `true`.
+* **WebGL 2** The application can disable integer to float conversion when running under WebGL 2, by setting the `integer` flag to `true`.
 * [`glVertexAttribIPointer`](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/vertexAttribIPointer) specifies *integer* data formats and locations of vertex attributes.
 Values are always left as integer values.
 Only accepts the integer types gl.BYTE, gl.UNSIGNED_BYTE, gl.SHORT, gl.UNSIGNED_SHORT, gl.INT, gl.UNSIGNED_INT

 Notes about Instanced Rendering

-* About setting `divisor` in attributes: Instanced attributes requires WebGL2 or a (widely supported) WebGL1 extension.
+* About setting `divisor` in attributes: Instanced attributes requires WebGL 2 or a (widely supported) WebGL 1 extension.
 Apps can use the luma.gl feature detection system to determine if instanced rendering is available, though the extension is so ubiquitously supported that many apps just make the assumption: [instanced_arrays](https://webglstats.com/webgl/extension/ANGLE_instanced_arrays).
 * An attribute is referred to as **instanced** if its divisor value is non-zero.
 * The divisor modifies the rate at which vertex attributes advance when rendering multiple instances of primitives in a single draw call.
 * If divisor is zero, the attribute at slot index advances once per vertex.